THE HOME OF WATCH CULTURE

 Seiko Presage Classic Series Black Case 2

-At 40.2mm in diameter and 46mm in lug-to-lug length, Seiko ensured a comfortable fit for a large array of wrists.
+With these Presages, Seiko ensured a comfortable fit for a large array of wrists at 40.2mm in diameter and 46mm in lug-to-lug length.
 The thinness of the bezel means the dial opening is quite big, and that helps the watch have much more presence than its measurements suggest.
 The unisex appeal is clear, and the 100 metres of water resistance means that going for a swim isn’t ruled out.
 Despite not being an outwardly sporty watch, it is actually more capable than you’d think.
 The total thickness is 13mm, but the way the caseback tucks up underneath the case sides makes the profile appear slender.

 The dial

-Seiko has always been ahead of its time with textured dials, and the Cocktail Time collection which debuted under the Presage brand really cemented Seiko’s legacy as dial experimentalists.
-The Presage Classic Series however blends elements of vintage watchmaking with their contemporary approach to texture.
-The effect is subtle initially, but once you notice the convex curvature of the dial, you can start to appreciate the depth and elegance of it.
+Seiko has always been ahead of its time with textured dials, and the Cocktail Time collection, which debuted under the Presage brand really cemented Seiko’s legacy as dial experimentalists.
+The Presage Classic Series, however, blends elements of vintage watchmaking with their contemporary approach to texture.
+The effect is initially subtle, but once you notice the convex curvature of the dial, you can start to appreciate the depth and elegance of it.
 You can also tell just how thick the dial itself is from the deep bezel of the date window.
 The applied baton indices are devoid of faceting in a similar manner to the alpha-shaped hands, which lets their polished surfaces reflect lots of light and be easily legible.

-A trend which seems a little bit inescapable is applying elaborate stories to watch designs to validate what is already an aesthetically pleasing design.
-Seiko does this regularly, in tying many of its new releases to some part of Japanese culture or nature.
-The Seiko Presage Classic Series claim to be inspired by traditional Japanese silk fabrics, but as someone who loves making garments with silk, I find that connection a little bit lacking.
-Silk can be woven into any kind of fabric and dyed any kind of colour, and there’s not much detail on these dials which could be linked a specific Japanese weave.
+A trend that seems a little bit inescapable is applying elaborate stories to watch designs to validate what is already an aesthetically pleasing design.
+Seiko does this regularly, by tying many of its new releases to some part of Japanese culture or nature.
+The Seiko Presage Classic Series claims to be inspired by traditional Japanese silk fabrics, but as someone who loves making garments with silk, I find that connection a little bit lacking.
+Silk can be woven into any kind of fabric and dyed any kind of colour, and there’s not much detail on these dials that could be linked to a specific Japanese weave.
 In any case, the textures are beautiful regardless, and the assortment of warm-toned colours are subdued, yet expressive.
+They stand on their own as aesthetically pleasing without any storytelling.

 The strap

-Paired with the Seiko Presage Classic Series is a stainless steel, seven-link bracelet which has a slight resemblance to a Jubilee, but much less ostentatious.
-Again, the goal seems to be a watch which can pass in almost any setting while keeping a baseline level of respectability.
+Paired with the Seiko Presage Classic Series is a stainless steel, seven-link bracelet that has a slight resemblance to a Jubilee, but is much less ostentatious.
+Again, the goal seems to be a watch that can pass in almost any setting while keeping a baseline level of respectability.
 The lug width is 20mm, so you can easily swap it out for a leather strap if you want to dress it up a bit more, or other options for dressing it down.

 The movement